Skip to main content

 • monetization

-• “Additionally, the game has no paid DLCs, offers a lot of free updates, and continues to receive updates.
-There's no microtransactions or anything like that.”
+• “Additionally, the game has no paid DLCs, offers many free updates, and continues to receive updates with no microtransactions or similar purchases.”

-• “In a world of microtransactions and lists of a dozen+ DLCs, Green Hell has delivered a complete experience that continues to grow for less than half the price of one that you have to buy fragments of for a year.”
+• “In a world full of microtransactions and numerous DLCs, Green Hell delivers a complete experience that continues to grow for less than half the price of games that require buying fragments for a year.”

-• “It is really great to see teams who put in this much work, and on top of that, they don't gouge prices or ask for microtransactions (there aren't any).”
+• “It is really great to see a team put so much work into a game and not gouge prices or ask for microtransactions (there aren't any).”

-• “Just came back after years to play the full game and find the main menu to contain ads for other games.”
+• “Just came back after years to play the full game and find the main menu contains ads for other games.”

 • character development